jundalisay/sp/content/en/research/ranald/hands/chapter-21.md

 of man.
 In my opinion the time to begin vocational training is in child- hood.
-During the formative years, talents may be either developed naturally or twisted into unhealthy channels Though specialized IOQTHE HAND AS VOCATIONAL GUIDE
+During the formative years, talents may be either developed naturally or twisted into unhealthy channels

-110
-training should usually be postponed until direction should be decided upon much
+Though specialized training should usually be postponed until direction should be decided upon much